rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/advanced-user-guides/monitoring-alerting-guides/enable-monitoring.md

 :::note

-Advanced heap analysis is not present as it is a very context-dependent technique that's meant for debugging and not intended for normal observation.
+Profiling data (such as advanced memory or CPU analysis) is not present as it is a very context-dependent technique that's meant for debugging and not intended for normal observation.

 :::